AskBid/AskBid.github.io/_posts/2020-01-27-panic_when_errors_are_from_external_libraries.markdown

 This time the error doesn't come from my code, it doesn't even come from the Rspec Test, it comes from an external library.
 No more stone in the shoe or stuck USB stick, It is like being dropped in the middle of a foreign ostile city without knowing the local language.

-Even when the problem is from the tests, you receive an expect/received clear statement of what is wrong so the path to the solution is always quite a structured process.
+Even when the problem is from the Rspec Test, you will receive an expect/got clear statement of what is wrong, so the path to the solution is always quite of a structured process.

 What I get this time instead is the following: